home index sites engineering software hardware email

 psselect -e file2.ps | lpr

-Then rotate the printed pages around and insert printed face up into sheet feeder and run:
+Then rotate the printed pages around and insert printed face up into the sheet feeder and run:

 psselect -o file2.ps | lpr